 About The Commonwealth Club

 The Commonwealth Club of California is the nation's oldest and largest public affairs forum.
-We bring over 400 annual events on topics ranging across politics, culture, society and the economy to more than 20,000 members.
+We bring more than 400 annual events on topics ranging across politics, culture, society and the economy to more than 20,000 members.

 The Club has offices in San Francisco and San Jose, with regular events in both cities, as well as programs in Lafayette in the East Bay and in Marin County.